futurice/symptomradar/README.md

 If you haven't worked with TypeScript before, take a look at [the TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html).
 Mostly TypeScript means that all function parameters and outputs have to be typed.
 If [the basic types](https://www.typescriptlang.org/docs/handbook/basic-types.html) aren't enough, take a look at [jQuery types](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/682ebb5fcda0d6d68bda36862171cd1f116121b2/types/jquery) too.

-Also, as the form is emdedded through an <iframe> element, it's a good idea to read [the ultimate guide to iframes](https://blog.logrocket.com/the-ultimate-guide-to-iframes/), it'll give you more context about how the media sites will use this form.
+Also, as the form is emdedded through an `<iframe>` element, it's a good idea to read [the ultimate guide to iframes](https://blog.logrocket.com/the-ultimate-guide-to-iframes/), it'll give you more context about how the media sites will use this form.

+### Form variants

+There are currently two versions of the form.
+The default one is used in news artciles.
+The second version is defined with a query string parameter `?variant=plain`.
+It is used on the main site's Survey page.

+The differences to the default one are

+- Logo not visible
+- No header or start button, the form is already expanded
+- Some margins adjusted with the `plain` class

 # Contact